 Some of the most common injuries that workers suffer include broken bones and fractures, neck and back injuries, spinal cord damage, burn injuries, or vision and hearing loss.
 Examples of the types of damages that an injured employee may be able to recover include medical expenses, physical therapy, lost wages, loss of earning capacity, and pain and suffering.
 Another common category of injuries involves chemical exposure and the illnesses that an employee can contract as a result, such as asbestos exposure and mesothelioma.

 Unfortunately, in some severe situations an accident or illness results in the death of an employee.
 In this situation, the deceased employee’s loved ones may bring a claim for loss of consortium, which acknowledges the loss of their loved one’s companionship, affection, love, and support as a result of the accident.
 A claim for loss of consortium is limited to certain family members, typically referred to as beneficiaries.Consult a Maryland Lawyer for Your Workplace Accident Claim

-At Lebowitz & Mzhen, LLC, our workplace accident attorneys have spent over 20 years fighting for the rights of Maryland employees.
+At Lebowitz & Mzhen Personal Injury Lawyers, our workplace accident attorneys have spent over 20 years fighting for the rights of Maryland employees.
 We also represent workers in Washington, D.C.
 Our team of seasoned professionals is prepared to guide you through each step of the legal process and to help you seek the compensation that you deserve.
 Suffering an injury at work can create substantial financial, emotional, and physical stress for a victim and his or her family.
 Our attorneys are here to help.
 Call us now at 1-800-654-1949 or contact us online to set up a free, no-obligation consultation.